 This is a state-mandated student enrollment fee of $46 per unit, and is subject to change without notice.

 SMC Student I.D.
-Card & Associated Students Activities Fee
+Card, Associated Students Activities, and Student Representation Fee

-This is an optional fee of $32.50 that includes the fee of $13, which funds the cost of the SMC Student I.D. card with picture, and the Associated Student Activities fee of $19.50, which funds services (such as “Any Line, Any Time” rides on the Big Blue Bus) and activities for the entire Santa Monica College student body; and the Student Representation fee of $2, which helps fund student activities and representatives who may present ideas to local and state government bodies.
+This is an optional fee of $34.50 that includes the fee of $13, which funds the cost of the SMC Student I.D. card with picture; the Associated Student Activities fee of $19.50, which funds services (such as “Any Line, Any Time” rides on the Big Blue Bus) and activities for the entire Santa Monica College student body; and the Student Representation fee of $2, which helps fund student activities and representatives who may present ideas to local and state government bodies.

-The SMC Student I.D. card fee and Associated Students Activities fee are both optional.
-Contact the Admissions Office or Bursar’s Office at time of enrollment if you do not wish to pay these fees.
+The SMC Student I.D. card fee, Associated Students Activities fee, and Student Representation fee are optional.
+Contact the Contact the Cashier’s Office at time of enrollment if you do not wish to pay these fees.

 Health Services Fee